Solar Inspection ROI Calculator

 Hotspot Detection

-Cell-level defects with temperature deltas exceeding 20 degrees C per IEC standards.
+Cell-level thermal anomalies with temperature deltas exceeding 36 degrees F (20°C) per IEC standards.
 Each hotspot may cost Priority_Repair in lost production.

 Bypass Diode Failures